 The County Clerk serves as a non-voting secretary to the Board of Equalization (BOE).
 The

-BOE is a panel of citizens that hears appeals each summer (typically on the second Tuesday
+BOE is a panel of citizens that hears appeals each summer (between July 1st and the last

-of June and the second Tuesday of July) brought forth by taxpayers regarding their county
+Saturday of July) brought forth by taxpayers regarding their county real estate and

-real estate and personal property assessments.
-The Board has the authority to decrease,
+personal property assessments.
+The Board has the authority to decrease, increase, or not

 Appeals to the Board of Equalization may be eligible for a de novo review by the State Tax Commission if the taxpayer does not feel, after their local hearing, that the decision of the BOE is in line with the fair market value of the property.

-Requests for appeal to the Board of Equalization must be made in writing and received by the County Clerk before the third Monday in June.
+Requests for appeal to the Board of Equalization must be made in writing and received by the County Clerk on or before the second Monday in July.